Old Fashioned Chicken Soup

 Wait until you try this recipe!
 You’re going to love it.

-Have a pressure cooker and want to try cooking whole chicken soup?
+Do you have a pressure cooker and want to try cooking whole chicken soup?
 Check out my recipe here.

 Helpful tips

-How to make old fashioned chicken soup
+How to make old-fashioned chicken soup

 Pre-step